Orbanism

-Orbanism or Orbánism is a far-right political ideology attributed to Viktor Orbán, the Prime Minister of Hungary.
-It is influenced by the concept of Christian democracy and also draws from Hungarian history.
-Advocates of Orbanism describe it as an example conservative and rightist success, claiming it as "true conservativism".
+Orbanism or Orbánism is a right-wing to far-right political ideology or governance style associated with Viktor Orbán, the Prime Minister of Hungary from 1998 to 2002 and from 2010 to 2026.
+It is influenced by the concept of illiberal democracy and also draws from Hungarian history.
+Advocates of Orbanism describe it as an example of conservative and rightist success, calling it "true conservativism".

 Background

 During the 2010 Hungarian election, vestiges of Orbanism emerged as Victor Orbán became increasingly challenged by the older liberal politicians, intellectuals, and the media elite who attempted to influence policymaking.
 There was also the SZDSZ's coalition with the post-communist MSZP, led by Gyula Horn.
 In response, Orbán eschewed liberalism in favor of conservatism.
 He then shifted to a more populist direction and sought to build an ideology that is based on Hungarian reality, identity, and history.
 He has avowed contempt for "corruption, sex, and violence".
 A core component of Orbanism is its embrace and defense of Christian democracy and values.
-Orban, himself, called the ideology as a Christian project.
+Orbán, himself, called the ideology as a Christian project.
 He pursues it through his Fidesz political party.

 Illiberal democracy

 Orbanism abandons liberal methods and principles in organizing society.
 Some sources describe it as a system that is close to autocracy although it is still in line with EU norms.
 Essentially, it is a philosophy that seeks to maximize the power of the government.
 To achieve this, it maintains that escalation is expected from the beginning.

 Orbanism's innovation is said to have stemmed from its success in combining American-style self-confidence with a politics of indignation.
 It has been described as an ideology that emerged from Europe edges, characterized by a confrontational style and strong leadership.
-Orban described this as more stable in comparison with European liberalism, which he characterized as a system that has morphed into a tyranny of political correctness and mainstream politics.
-According to Orban, "it is not a simple sum of individuals, but a community that needs to be organized, strengthened, and developed" into an "illiberal state".
+Orbán described this as more stable in comparison with European liberalism, which he characterized as a system that has morphed into a tyranny of political correctness and mainstream politics.
+According to Orbán, "it is not a simple sum of individuals, but a community that needs to be organized, strengthened, and developed" into an "illiberal state".

 In Orbanism, the civil society's role is diminished in favor of a strong state.
 In 2024, for instance, the Sovereignty Protection Authority, a new governmental body with sweeping investigative powers, started rooting out foreign influence in politics, academia, and the media.
 This is also seen in the government's policy towards the media.
 An advisor to Fidesz explained the philosophy, stating that "positive discrimination promoting the representation of right values in the press is morally justified" as these are suppressed under socialism.